Frankie0411/CC_MIni_Project_Team13/README.md

-#make sure ur crds are for desktop applicaton
+Compile a cred.json file which contains all the user credentials

-docker run -it lol
+docker run -it ccminiproject